Ahmadrafifaqiri/AI/README.md

-This is the AI projects, All codes and Assignments completed by Ahmad Rafi Faqiri
+This is a collection of AI projects, including all codes and assignments, completed by Ahmad Rafi Faqiri.